gillianlaming/Chatroom/README.md

 ######Creative Portion Ideas:
 1. delete a room that you created
 2. set a color for chat room
-3. slide into that dm
+3. slide into that dm SAD! we already have to do this!! :(
     * https://stackoverflow.com/questions/17476294/how-to-send-a-message-to-a-particular-client-with-socket-io

 ####Resources: